magnet/metered-rs/README.md

 ## Required Rust version

-Metered works on `Rust` stable and does not use any nightly features.
-There may be a `nightly` feature flag at some point to use upcoming Rust features (such as `const fn`s), and similar features from crates Metered depends on, but this is low priority (patches welcome).
+Metered works on `Rust` stable, starting 1.31.0.

-Metered has been only tested on Edition 2018 code.
+It does not use any nightly features.
+There may be a `nightly` feature flag at some point to use upcoming Rust features (such as `const fn`s), and similar features from crates Metered depends on, but this is low priority (contributions welcome).

 ## Example using procedural macros (recommended)